willb6879/web-scraper/README.md

 * In the right screen, click on 'Create Basic Task'
 * Set a 'name' for the task
 * Set a 'trigger' to specify the schedule you wish to have the scraping performed
-* Set an 'action' to run your .sh file (specify path)
+* Set an 'action' to run your .sh file (specify the path where you placed the .sh file)
 * Click 'Next' and you are finished!
 The scraper will run as a scheduled task

 ## LICENSE